microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Nexus/README.md

 Tags: lma,telemetry,networkcloud,nc,aods,workbooks,alerts
 ---

-# Azure Operator Nexus (AON) Logging, Monitoring, and Alerting
+# Azure Operator Nexus (AzON) Logging, Monitoring, and Alerting

 ## Overview

-This folder contains sample workbooks and alert rules related to Azure Operator Nexus (AON) Logging, Monitoring and Alerting.
+This folder contains sample workbooks and alert rules related to Azure Operator Nexus (AzON) Logging, Monitoring and Alerting.
 It provides various ARM templates for use by customers to deploy selected resources.

 ### Prerequisites

-The samples require one or more AON instances connected with a Log Analytics Workspace.
-An AON instance will deploy all of the necessary Prometheus exporters, which will provide the metrics supporting these workbooks and alert rules.
+The samples require one or more AzON instances connected with a Log Analytics Workspace.
+An AzON instance will deploy all of the necessary Prometheus exporters, which will provide the metrics supporting these workbooks and alert rules.

 ## Azure Workbooks